shoeffner/mthesis/src/models_and_methods.md

 projection matrix $P \in \mathbb{R}^{3 \times 4}$ which reduces the dimensions from three to two, and the affine transformation from the model coordinate system into the camera coordinate system.
 Finding the values for $R$ and $T$ is called the +PnP problem.
-There are multiple algorithms to solve +PnP problems, suitable for six points as it is the case in \Gaze{} are for example +EPnP
+There are multiple algorithms to solve +PnP problems.
+Suitable for six points, as it is the case in \Gaze{}, are +EPnP
 [@Lepetit2009] and an iterative approach which uses a Levenberg--Marquardt optimization [@Levenberg1944; @Marquardt1963; @Wikipedia:lm].
 The latter
 estimates a hidden parameter set $\beta$ as an approximation $\hat\beta$ such